ChainSafe/lodestar/docs/pages/contribution/advanced-topics/setting-up-a-testnet.md

 # Setting-Up a Testnet

 To quickly test and run Lodestar we recommend starting a local testnet.
-We recommend a simple configuration of two beacon nodes with multiple validators
+We recommend a simple configuration of two beacon nodes with multiple validators.
+The [dev scripts](https://github.com/ChainSafe/lodestar/tree/unstable/scripts/dev) can used for simplicity but below instructions provide more insights on how it works and include details about different configurations.

 **Terminal 1**